posted in → Articles

 Paul:

-Evangelicalism, like Catholicism, makes no distinction between these two sermons, or for that matter, between the doctrine in Peter’s and Paul’s letters .
-They are merely two wings of the same bird, two variations on the same theme, etc..
-Here are some examples of this co-mingling by ignoring the clear distinctions I have outlined above (Italics are my emphasis):
+Evangelicalism, like Catholicism, makes no distinction between these two sermons or between the doctrine in Peter’s and Paul’s letters.
+They are merely two wings of the same bird, two variations on the same theme, etc. Here are some examples of this co-mingling by ignoring the clear distinctions I have outlined above (Italics are my emphasis):

 From a Roman Catholic prelate: